jlbprof/ZKillQuery/README.md

 {
     "redis_queue_name": "BobTheWHGod",
     "regions": [ 10000047 ],
-    "db_output": "db_output.csv"
+    "db_fname": "db_zkill_query.db"
 }
 ```

-Where redis_queue_name is required by ZKill Redis to keep a queue for you.
-And you can provide a set of regions that you are interested in.
-In the long run the program will only print out kills from those regions. "db_output" is a csv that can be uploaded to a database.
+- `redis_queue_name` is required by ZKill Redis to keep a queue for you

-### Ignore victims.py

-I saved some code for later, will destroy when done with it.
+- `regions`, are the regionID's that you are interested in.
+- `db_fname`, is the sqlite db this is stored in.

+## Files

+- `ZKillQuery.py`, is the program
+- `ZKillQuery.db`, is a db I use to play with the schema
+- `ZKillQuery_setup.sql`, is the schema file used to initialize the database

+## To Run

+If you are just testing use `./test_init.sh` it will give you a new database.
+Otherwise `./test.sh`.

+`Cntrl-C` is the primary way to stop this.

+## Observations

+The redis stream is a going forward only stream, if your monitor is off you will miss the kills during that time.

+I think in the future I will either package this as a persistent container and run with docker, or as a systemd service.
+It should just run all the time.

+## Notes:

+`run_studio.sh` - I use to launch SQLiteStudio to observe the db in action.

+I have not created any indices yet for this database as I am not sure how I am going to be querying it.
+That is to come.